ncezid-biome/HMAS-QC-Pipeline/HMAS_QC_pipeline_command_chain_manual.md

 >  `-d directory (which holds the fasta files)`
 >  `-p (optional) oligos file (holds primer info)`
 >  `-n (optional) numeric flag`
+>  `-y (optional) diff only flag`
 <br>

 **note**:
 1. the allele (primer pair) information is in the oligos file, although -p argument is optional, you will need to provide a link to an accessible valid oligos file (I have a default private oligos file in the script)
 2. the sequence fasta file need to have the allele (primer) information in their sequence id.
 The script use that to locate the pair of sequences to compare.
+This will not be an issue if you run our `extract_amplicon_from_primersearch_output.py`
 3. if the -n (numeric flag) argument is turned on, a float value `(ex.
 0.002)` is used instead of string `(ex.
-5 / 2461)` in the output file
+5 / 2461)` in the output file.
+If instead the -y (diff only) argument is turned on, only the difference will be in the output `(ex.
+5 in this case)`

 <br>